joonassandell/rebirth-wordpress-project/README.md

 * Better folder structure
 * Uses composer for installing plugins.
 Includes useful plugins out of the box.
 * Automatic WordPress installation to remote location
+* Scripts for deploying databases and assets to remote locations
 * Scripts for pulling assets and databases from remote locations

 ## Requirements